 The Public Companies Act includes rules on the guidelines for salary and other remuneration for executive personnel that must be prepared by the board of directors and on their consideration by the general meeting.
+The rules cover both the board of directors and executive personnel.
+This point applies only to remuneration of employees, whereas remuneration of the board is addressed in Chapter 11.
 The rules apply to companies with shares admitted to trading on a regulated market.